MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 * Your semantic model contains a function connected to a data source.
 In such cases, data source rules aren't supported.

 * Your data source is using parameters.
-You can't create a data source rule for a dasemantic modeltaset that uses parameters.
+You can't create a data source rule for a semantic model that uses parameters.
 Create a parameter rule instead.

 #### I can't connect to a semantic model when creating a new semantic model rule